jebberjeb/reframe-fsm/README.md

 * Login button
   * Is disabled on submit request
+  * Is enabled when submit request finished
   * Is disabled when error present
-  * Is enabled when error removed
+  * Is enabled when no error present

 * Mock success by showing an alert of success when there are no errors